 Structuring your backlog by user need encourages every product manager to become experts on the problem space.
 When user needs are top of mind, it’s less likely your team will blindly swoon over the next neat feature idea that’s in search of a problem to solve.
 And the next time you hear that request for a faster horse?
 You might just realize what your target user needs is to get from A to B in minimal time regardless of cost.
 Perhaps it’s finally time to deliver that nuclear fission jetpack users never knew to ask for! 🐴 🚀

-Learn best practices around setting up your feature hierarchy.
+Learn best practices around setting up your feature hierarchy in our on-demand webinar.
 A member of team Productboard will explain key concepts, share tips, and answer all your questions so you feel prepared to hit the ground running.